Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/fantasy-bestiary/gm-guide/captain-of-the-guard.md

   - name: "Aura of Command"
     desc: " ([[aura]], [[emotion]], [[mental]]);  30 feet.
 The captain of the guard bolsters lower-level guards under their command, granting them a +1 status bonus to their attack rolls and a +2 status bonus to their Will saves."
   - name: "Bravery"
     desc: "  When the captain of the guard rolls a success on a Will save against a [[fear]] effect, they get a critical success instead.
-In addition, any time they gain the [[frightened|frightened]] condition, reduce its value by 1."
+In addition, any time they gain the [[rules/conditions.md#Frightened|frightened]] condition, reduce its value by 1."
   - name: "Shield Warden"
     desc: "  When the captain has their shield raised, they can [[Shield Block]] when an attack is made against an adjacent ally.
 If they do, the shield prevents that ally from taking damage instead of the captain."
   - name: "Attack of Opportunity"